ApyNext/api/README_en.md

 Returns :
 - Status code `200 Ok`
+- Status code `400 Bad request` when the body isn't a valid JSON
-- Status code `403 Forbidden`and the error message when a client error occurs
+- Status code `403 Forbidden` and the error message when a client error occurs
+- Status code `415 Unsupported Media Type` when the header `Content-Type: application/json` is missing
+- Status code `422 Unprocessable Entity` when a JSON field is missing
 - Status code `500 Internal Server Error` when a server error occurs

 ### Email confirmation (link sent by email)